com2m/anki-overdrive-goes-iot/README.md

 * Startup.wav, ByeBye.wav - what the name says
 * Duff1.wav, Duff2.wav - fire sounds for cars 1, 2

-(You may switch off the music in  `src/headers/drivemode.h` using `enableBackgroundMusic = true;` or just by not connecting any speakers).
+(You may switch off the music in  `src/headers/drivemode.h` using `enableBackgroundMusic = false;` or just by not connecting any speakers).

 To make the music work for a Qt application you need to install
 ```bash